 But I left that board when I discovered that some practices that company was involved in were things I didn't approve.

-With some of their hard-earned cash that they have uh that they have earned uh since the uh Clintons left the White House in January of 2001.
+Now they're investing in Walmart stocks with some of their hard-earned cash that they have earned since the Clintons left the White House in January of 2001.

-I'll tell you what, this is this is one of these headlines that really conflicts me.
+I'll tell you what, this is one of these headlines that really conflicts me.

-It was like the story, and that was on an open line Friday, about I don't know, two months ago is the story on um the divorce rate declining.
+It was like this story, and that was on an open line Friday about, I don't know, two months ago, was the story on the divorce rate declining.

-You know, that that that that was a conflict for me.
+You know, that was a conflict for me.

 So's this headline.

-And it is from Canada from uh Peterborough, Ontario.
+And it is from Canada from Peterborough, Ontario.

 A judge has ruled that a 24-year-old Canadian man is not allowed to have a girlfriend for the next three years.